 The Board meets on a quarterly basis and as warranted by particular circumstances.
-The Board met six times in the financial year ended 31 August 2016 (“FY2016”), of which four were the regular quarterly meetings and two were meetings to discuss other important and strategic matters.
+The Board met eleven times in the financial year ended 31 August 2017 (“FY2017”), of which four were the regular quarterly meetings and seven were meetings to discuss other important and strategic matters.
 A Director who is unable to attend any meeting in person may participate via tele-conference.
-The attendance of the Directors at meetings of the Board and Board Committees, and the frequency of such meetings, is disclosed on page 95.
+The attendance of the Directors at meetings of the Board and Board Committees, and the frequency of such meetings, is disclosed on page 75.
 A Director who fails to attend three Board meetings consecutively, without good reason, will not be nominated by the NC for re-appointment and will be deemed to have resigned.

 Training for Directors

-For FY2016, Directors were provided with training in the areas of audit committee duties and sustainability reporting, in addition to updates on internal controls and regulatory requirements such as the Singapore Exchange Securities Trading Limited (“SGX”) Listing Manual, Companies (Amendment) Act 2014 and the Personal Data Protection Act.
+For FY2017, Directors were provided with training in the areas of audit committee duties, disruptive technologies and cybersecurity, in addition to updates on regulatory requirements such as the Singapore Exchange Securities Trading Limited (“SGX”) Listing Manual and the Companies Act.

 Directors may, at any time, request for further explanation, briefings or informal discussions on any aspect of the Group’s operations or business issues from Management.

 They are also informed about matters such as the Code of Dealings in the Company’s shares as they are privy to price sensitive information.

 As at the date of this report, the Board comprises nine Directors, all of whom, except for the CEO, are non-executive and independent Directors.
 Mr Alan Chan stepped down as a Director and CEO on 1 September 2017.
 Each Director has been appointed on the strength of his/her calibre and experience.